-MAMMOTH COMMUNITY WATER DISTRICT CONSUMER CONFIDENCE REPORT - 2009
+MAMMOTH COMMUNITY WATER DISTRICT CONSUMER CONFIDENCE REPORT - 2010

 This brochure is intended to provide the consumer information about the sources and quality of their drinking water.
-The information includes results of 2009 levels of detected contaminants, compliance with drinking water regulations, and health related materials.
-In 2009, the District conducted over 1000 tests for over 80 constituents that are regulated by the California Department of Public Health.
-We found arsenic and lead levels were at times higher than the State allows but still met compliance rules.
-Health information for arsenic, lead, and copper are provided under their respective sampling results.
+The information includes results of 2010 levels of detected contaminants, compliance with drinking water regulations, and health related materials.
+In 2010, the District conducted testing for over 80 constituents that are regulated by the California Department of Public Health.